Li-Fraumeni syndrome

 Website: tp53.co.uk

 The George Pantziarka TP53 Trust was established in 2012 to provide support to families affected by Li Fraumeni syndrome and encourage research.
+They are a Registered Charity in England and Wales no. 1157167.
 It runs a website and forum to bring together all those affected by or interested in the condition and provides access to expert medical information.
 The Trust intends to gain charitable status and to expand the range of activities they undertake.

 Back to A-Z Conditions